Wednesday, June 18, 2008

 cube to hexagon - case study 1- wildetect concept

-I am really fascinated with shapes that switch vidually between the 2 dimension and 3 dimension.
+I am really fascinated with shapes that switch visually between the 2 dimensional and 3 dimensional perspective whilst drawn in 2 dimension.
 Like a flat drawn cube changes to a hexagon when looked at in an orthographic view in 2 dimension.
-I try to apply this visual nuanced concept to the disintegration of perspective buildings i am roughly sketching.
-Maybe the pyramids are a giant x which uses this concept of 3d form to 2d graphic.
+I try to apply this visual nuanced concept to the disintegration of perspective buildings i am roughly design sketching.
+Maybe the pyramids are a giant x which uses this concept of 3d form to 2d graphic on a scale earth canvas?
 A 3d shape creating a 2d image.
 This wildetect Africa fauvistic creative design concept is now worth exploring.

 Busy with some rough case studies.
 The idea that artist dabbled in scientific conceptualization inspired the cubists.
-Why shouldn't it fire a Muizenberger 100 years hence?
+Why shouldn't it fire a Muizenberg design creative 100 years hence?